joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/20/technology/trump-ai-memes.html

 **Before Fatal UPS Plane Crash, Engine Brace Had Cracked, Safety Agency Says**\
-`The cargo plane was taking off from Louisville last month when it crashed moments after becoming airborne, killing the three crew members and 11 people on the ground.`\
+`The cargo plane was taking off from Louisville earlier this month when it crashed moments after becoming airborne, killing the three crew members and 11 people on the ground.`\
 https://nytimes.com/2025/11/20/us/ups-plane-crash-louisville-engine-ntsb.html

 **Court Vision: Izzo's focus on continuity, assist rate and encouraging signs for UConn**\